satishayyaswami/tsi-los-service/README.md

 TSI Accelerator is a service wrapper written in Java.
 While there are several low code frameworks emerging to accelerate digital adoption across organizations, we notice that many application development teams are still reinventing the wheel when it comes to integration with the third party services & implementing standard business processes.

-TSI Accelerator which comes as REST supported API server aims to wrap third party APIs (Indian context for now) out of the box.
+TSI Accelerator is envisaged as an API server that aims to wrap third party APIs (Indian context for now) out-of-the-box.
 In addition, it aims to come with reference implementations for various commonly used business processes.
 The developers can feel free to either run TSI Accelerator as separate server or copy design / code and integrate as part of their tech stack.

 ### Getting Started